 What is the first word that comes to mind when you think of Christmas?
-Is it joy?
+Joy?
 Weariness?
 Family?
 Loneliness?
 Busyness?
 Peace?
 Expense?
 Delight?
-If you’re feeling overwhelmed (or underwhelmed) by the holiday season maybe it’s time to turn Christmas on its head.
+If you’re feeling overwhelmed (or underwhelmed) by the holiday season, maybe it’s time to turn Christmas on its head.

-Ann Voskamp, author of One Thousand Gifts, wrote “We’re hanging Christmas upside down this year because we’re giving the whole Christmas season to Jesus and His Upside Down Kingdom, not just some tossed crusty edge of of it.”
-(You can read the rest of her excellent post, “An Upside Christmas” on her blog.)
+Ann Voskamp, author of One Thousand Gifts, wrote, “We’re hanging Christmas upside down this year because we’re giving the whole Christmas season to Jesus and his Upside Down Kingdom, not just some tossed crusty edge of of it.”
 I love that picture of Jesus at the true heart of Christmas.
 It’s not presents (even though I love presents).
-It’s not the baking or the decorations, or even time spent with family or caroling by candle light at church on Christmas Eve.
+It’s not the baking or the decorations, or even time spent with family or caroling by candlelight at church on Christmas Eve.

-- Is there someone I could invite over to spend the day with?
+- Is there someone I could invite over for the day?

-- Is there someone I need to reconcile with?
+- Is there someone I need to reconnect with?

 - Have I included some charitable giving in my Christmas budget?